sensu/sensu-docs/content/sensu-go/6.0/platforms.md

 For binary distributions, we support the following Linux kernels:

 - 3.1.x and later for `armv5`
-- 4.8 and later for `MIPS 64 LE hard float` and `MIPS 64 LE soft float`
 - 2.6.23 and later for all other architectures

 {{% notice note %}}